tommlogan/land_surface_temperature/README.md

   1. I modified the code from www.github.com/tommlogan/spatial_data_discretiser: `code/processing/discritiser.R`
   2. add information into the file `code/processing/data_to_grid.csv`
   3. this must include the epsg projection reference for the appropriate state plane in meters: e.g. http://www.spatialreference.org/ref/?search=Maryland
-  4. run the code's function `main` with the input 'data_to_grid.csv'
+  4. run the code's function `main('data_to_grid.csv')`
+  5. I think I should remove the area column and instead turn the lcov_# variables into a percentage of the area

 ### 4 Exploratory data analysis
-  1. I'm going to test Jupyter notebook for this...
+  1. See the Jupyter notebook `explore.ipynb`

 ### 5 Statistical inference on the dataset:

-TBD
+  1. Fit some quick regressions to this data to look at trends and see if there are any patterns or trends emerging
+  2. Look at the variable importance and compare between the diurnal and nocturnal temperatures

 ## Cook book: Variable descriptions